 Golang – all you need to know

 Golang is an imperative language with no polymorphism by inheritance offered by Java.
-Its simplicity makes it easier to write clear code and find errors.
+Its simplicity makes it easier to write clear code and manage error handling.
 There are no objects in Golang, neither classes, or inheritance.
 Instead, some of the features contributing to its increasing popularity are simplicity, built-in testing, documentation, and standard library,

 Except for Google, who obviously uses its own invention in the app development processes, other applications like Yahoo, Soundcloud, and Badoo have all found the language perfect for their search algorithms.